 In the early 2000s, aromatic molecules were an important research topic.
 Professor Denis Dubourdieu identified a benzenemethanethiol molecule generating notes of smoke and gunflint, especially in white wines.
 Even more recently, studies in chemistry have shown that umami, the semi-sweet, semi-salty flavor found in meats, cheeses, ripe tomatoes, and soy sauce, comes from glutamic acid, found in the vine and the wine.
 Chardonnay contains some as well.
 A lead has been found but there is still a lot to explore on the subject.

-Work by Samy Belades, "Le Corps et l'Esprit", winner of the 2017 When Pure Chablis Meets Art contest.
+“Le Corps et l'Esprit” by Samy Belades, winner of the When Pure Chablis Meets Art 2017 Competition.